bzhmaddog/bzhmaddog/README.md

 - 👋 Hi, I’m @bzhmaddog
-- 👀 I’m interested in coding, woodworking, diy
+- 👀 I’m interested in coding, woodworking, diy and many more stuff
 - 🌱 I’m currently learning how to build a pinball machine

 <!---